Pinterest Pixel

 • start_date is the start date of the period.

-STEP 1: For each tenant, input their name and the start and end dates of their tenancy in columns A, B, and C, respectively.
+STEP 1: Enter the start date and end date for each tenant in columns A, B, and C, respectively.

 pro rata share

-STEP 2: In column D, use the DAYS function to calculate the total days each tenant occupied the property.
+STEP 2: In column D, use the DAYS function to calculate the total days each tenant stayed.
 Add 1 to the formula.

 =DAYS(C2, B2) + 1